Skip to main content

 Data and signal publishing

-While the message bus is considered a lower-level component, users typically interact with it indirectly.
-Actor and Strategy classes provide two convenience methods built on top of the underlying MessageBus, for easier custom data and signal publishing:
+The message bus is a lower-level component, which users typically interact with indirectly.
+Actor and Strategy classes provide two convenience methods built on top of the underlying MessageBus:

 def publish_data(self, data_type: DataType, data: Data) -> None: